Akhil-Eaga/hyper-search-web-application/README.md

 - User Assessments
 - Feedback on the assessment taken
 - Ability to view the result of the latest test
+- Access to some anonymised statistics to encourage viewer to subscriber conversion.

 # Testing: